google/dactionboard/README.md

 #### Create dashboard
 *Back to [usage](#usage)*

-In order to generate the dashboard run the following command in the terminal:
+In order to generate the dashboard install [Looker Studio Dashboard Cloner](https://github.com/google/looker-studio-dashboard-cloner) and run the following command in the terminal:

 ```
-bash scripts/create_dashboard.sh dactionboard.yaml
+lsd-cloner --answers=dashboard_answers.json
 ```

 This command will open a link in your browser with a copy of the dashboard.